-Absence from the in-class evaluation on Oct.
-7 and registrar scheduled final exam, as well as the non-submission of assignments on due dates must be justified with relevant documentation (otherwise the student will fail both evaluation and course).
+Absence from the in-class exams and tests or the group presentation, as well as the non-submission of assignments, must be justified with relevant documentation.
 If coursework is not submitted on time or an exam is missed, and in either of these cases an official and approved request for a changed deadline or exam time has not been made, the final course grade will be "fail due to absence."
 Official requests must be made in person or in writing to the professor no later than one class prior to the scheduled deadline / exam and accompanied by valid documentation.